LaunchCodeEducation/skills-back-end-java/java4python/classes-and-objects-encapsulating-behavior/README.md

 One catch of working with `equals()` is that it's input parameter must be of type `Object`, even if we're working in a class like `Student`.
 The reason why will become more clear in the next lesson, where we introduce the `Object` class.
 For now, the practical implication is that we must convert, or **cast**, the input `o` to be of type `Student` with the syntax `(Student) o`.
 Then we compare the converted student's ID to that of the current student.

 You'll often want to implement `equals()` yourself.
 However, if you do so, be sure to understand best practices around how the method should behave, which are [not so simple][implementing-equals].
 In fact, the `equals()` method we looked at above isn't very good by most Java programmers' standards.

-The more immediate implication for you as a new Java programmer is that you should *always use* `equals()` yourself when comparing objects, including those of type `String`.
+We'll dedicate time to learning how to best write an `equals()` method in a future lesson.

 <aside class="aside-pro-tip" markdown="1">
 Seasoned Java developers will tell you that every time you implement your own version of `equals()` you should also implement your own version of `hashCode`. `hashCode` is another special method that every class has.
-It's usage is a little obtuse for us at this point, but we would be remiss to not mention it.
+Understanding `hashCode` would take us a bit far afield at this point, but we would be remiss to not mention it.
 If you want to read more, [go for it][implementing-hashcode]!
 </aside>

+The more immediate implication for you as a new Java programmer is that you should *always use* `equals()` yourself when comparing objects, especially including types provided by Java, such as `String`.
+A class that is part of Java or a third-party library will have implemented `equals()` in a way appropriate for the particular class.

 ## Single Responsibility Principle